fbpx

 • The scheme offers stability through one landlord and regulates maximum rent increases.

-Right to Buy: Purchasing your council home.
+Right to buy: Purchasing your council home

-Right to Buy allows eligible council tenants in England to buy their home at a discount of up to £87,200.
-To qualify, tenants must have rented from their local authority for at least three years.
 Maximum discounts are based on length of tenancy, with a reduction of 35% available after three years, rising to 50% after five years and 70% after 20 years.

-Who is Right to Buy for?
+Who is right to buy for?

-The Right to Buy scheme is a gateway to homeownership for council housing tenants.
+The right to buy scheme is a gateway to homeownership for council housing tenants.
 With substantial discounts, monthly mortgage repayments often match or are lower than previous rent amounts.

-This makes purchasing a realistic, affordable goal rather than a distant dream.
 Even if you only stay for the minimum qualifying period, you can still buy your council flat or house.
 But longer tenancies reward tenants with higher discounts.

 While Right to Buy is a national scheme, local authorities now have greater powers to exempt properties in high demand or development.
-This helps ensure councils maintain sufficient affordable housing stock for those who rely on council housing.

-Reinvesting proceeds from sales into building new properties also aims to replenish depleted reserves.
 However, within those constraints, Right to Buy has helped hundreds of thousands of council tenants become homeowners since its inception.

-Right to Acquire: Purchasing your housing association home
+Right to acquire: Purchasing your housing association home

-Right to Acquire allows eligible housing association tenants in England to purchase their rental accommodation.
 It functions similarly to the Right to Buy scheme but with crucial differences.
 Qualifying rules are the same, with some slight differences in limitations.

-Right to Aquire Rules:
+Right to acquire rules

 • Tenants are required to have rented for at least three years.